coleifer/peewee/docs/peewee/asyncio.rst

       :param field: a :class:`ForeignKeyField` on this model (or its name).

       Explicitly resolve a lazy foreign-key relation.
-If the related object is already loaded (via a join, :meth:`~AsyncDatabaseMixin.aprefetch`, or a prior ``afetch()``), it is returned immediately with no query.
+If the related object is already loaded (via a join, :meth:`~ModelSelect.with_related`, :meth:`~AsyncDatabaseMixin.aprefetch`, or a prior ``afetch()``), it is returned immediately with no query.
 Otherwise the related row is fetched on the event loop and cached on the instance, so subsequent plain attribute access is free.

       Raises ``ValueError`` for non-foreign-key fields, and for fields declared with ``lazy_load=False`` (fetch those explicitly, e.g.
       ``await Rel.aget_by_id(obj.rel_id)``).
 A nullable, unset foreign key resolves to ``None``.
-For fetching relations in bulk, use :meth:`~AsyncDatabaseMixin.aprefetch`.

       .. code-block:: python

          tweet = await Tweet.aget_by_id(tweet_id)
          user = await tweet.afetch(Tweet.user)

+      For fetching relations in bulk, use :meth:`~ModelSelect.with_related`.

 .. class:: AsyncModel()